 Margaret Corcoran’s previous exhibitions at Kevin Kavanagh have demonstrated the artist’s interest in art and feminist histories, painted in a style marked by its restrained beauty, with occasional exuberant counterpoints.
-In the works in ‘An Enquiry’ (2002) a young girl wanders through the National Gallery of Ireland, gazing at paintings on the theme of the sublime.
+In the works in ‘An Enquiry’ (2002), a young girl wanders through the National Gallery of Ireland, gazing at paintings on the theme of the sublime.
 It is a brilliant examination of representation, the role of the viewer and our changing capacities for wonder.
 In 2006, the centrepiece of ‘The University’ was At the Spar: Tong (2006): a reworking of Édouard Manet’s A Bar at the Folies-Bergère (1882), here featuring a Chinese woman at Corcoran’s local supermarket.

 These exhibitions form a thematic continuum that ‘Aspasia – An Influential Immigrant’ extends, even as Corcoran’s painting style becomes looser and more dynamic.
 Its starting point is a 1960s book on the subject of love, found in the artist’s local Oxfam shop.
 In it, Corcoran came across a black and white photograph of a couple wrestling, depicted here in the starkly monochrome On Earth (2016).
-The painting seems to describe not only the eternal wrangles between the sexes, but also our own internal struggles to relate and, thence, to love.
-It is not necessarily kind, but the gestures are urgent and the tensely held energy in the piece, immediate.
+The painting seems to describe not only the eternal wrangle between the sexes, but also our own internal struggles to relate to others and, thence, to love.
+It is not necessarily kind, but the gestures are urgent and the tensely held energy in the piece immediate.

-Corcoran pairs these with a portrait of DH Lawrence, another immigrant and a champion of both love and freedom, and also with a portrait of an unknown African woman, Proud Girl – Blue II (both 2017).
+Corcoran pairs these works with a portrait of the writer D.H.
+Lawrence, another immigrant and a champion of both love and freedom, and also with a portrait of an unknown African woman, Proud Girl – Blue II (both 2017).
 By drawing attention to the role of outsiders in shaping – and reshaping – society, Corcoran pinpoints why fear often attaches itself to the idea of the incomer.
 Those outside a society’s rules are frequently also strangers to its norms – the rejection of which may be positive, yet deeply upsetting to those who espouse them.
 Different cultures bring different values.
 A case in point: a trio of paintings look at the kingdom of Bhutan which, since 1971, has measured progress in gross national happiness rather than the more common gross domestic product.
-Corcoran’s free-flowing gestures in both watercolour and acrylic demonstrate how much one can be learned from observing – and welcoming – the lives of others.
+Corcoran’s free-flowing gestures in both watercolour and acrylic demonstrate how much can be learned from observing – and welcoming – the lives of others.